Protecting a parent with dementia from financial exploitation

 Plan for worst-case scenarios.
 What happens if your parent needs residential care?
 What happens if your parent lives much longer than you expected?
 What happens if you become unable to manage your parent's finances?
 Having a backup plan for each of these scenarios prevents crises from becoming catastrophes.

 Most importantly, don't try to do this alone.
 Consult with an elder law attorney about power of attorney, trusts, and guardianship if you think that will be necessary.
 Work with your parent's financial advisor if they have one.
 If not, consider hiring a fee-only financial advisor who can help you understand whether your parent's money will last and what changes might be needed.
 If you're concerned that someone is exploiting your parent, consult with Adult Protective Services or law enforcement.
 You're not being paranoid.
-You're being realistic.
+You're being realistic about something that happens to millions of families every year.

 Read more